XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/rate-limiting.md

 // reason:  threshold exceeded
 ```

-If the connection is closed because of rate limiting, the close code is `1008` and the reason is the string `threshold exceeded`.
+If the connection is closed because of rate limiting, the close code is `1008` and the close message is the string `threshold exceeded`.

 ## JSON-RPC Rate Limited Error